 - 1.00 kg of Di Calcium Phosphate

-Mix the above blended ingredients with the Starch paste using Rapid Mixer Granulator by operating it as per its SOP, Add starch paste in such a manner by following the procedure given below so as to achieve proper wetting.
+Mix the above-blended ingredients with the Starch paste using the Rapid Mixer Granulator by operating it, Add the starch paste in such a manner by following the procedure given below to achieve proper wetting.

 - 0.200 kgs of Talcum